Four Good Days

 The film had its world premiere at the Sundance Film Festival on January 25, 2020.
 It was released in a limited release on April 30, 2021, followed by video on demand on May 21, 2021, by Vertical Entertainment.
 At the 94th Academy Awards, the film's lead single "Somehow You Do" was nominated for Best Original Song.
-It was filmed on-location in Temecula, California.

 Plot

-A year after last seeing her, 31-year-old drug addict Margaret "Molly" Wheeler walks to her mother Deb's house remembering times before her fall.
+A year after last seeing her, 31-year-old Margaret "Molly" Wheeler walks to her mother Deb's house remembering times before she suffered from addiction to drugs, which began when doctors gave her 75 oxycodone to treat a sprained knee.
 She insists that she is ready to be sober and begs her mother to allow her to stay for a few days before going to detox.
-Deb, although clearly ambivalent about the matter, stands resolute with the support of her husband Chris, fearing that aiding Molly in any way will serve as being an enabler.
+Deb, although ambivalent about the matter, stands resolute with the support of her husband Chris, fearing that aiding Molly in any way will serve as being an enabler.
 Molly spends the night outside her mother's house and is persistent about her recovery.
 The next morning a frustrated Deb agrees to take Molly to detox.
-Upon arrival, it is revealed that Molly has been an addict for over a decade, has lost custody of her children, and is on her 15th attempt at sobriety.
-Four days after commencing detox, she is offered an opioid antagonist in order to help her on the road to sobriety.
+Upon arrival, it is revealed that Molly has suffered from addiction for over a decade, has lost custody of her children, and is on her 15th attempt at recovery.
+Four days after commencing detox, she is offered naltrexone, an opioid antagonist, in order to help her on the road to sobriety.
 However, she must stay off any drugs for an additional four days before it is safe for her to receive the first shot, and then expect an additional shot each month.

-On her first day at home, Molly learns through Deb about many of her misdeeds during her time as an addict, many of which Molly clearly regrets.
+On her first day at home, Molly learns through Deb about many of her actions due to suffering from addiction, many of which Molly clearly regrets.
 Deb remains suspicious of Molly's intentions, but by the end of the day, secretly begins to have hope.

 On the second day, Sean, Molly's ex, allows her to see their children.
-Although at first reluctant, they are happy to see her and make the most of their time together.
+Although initially reluctant, they are happy to see her and make the most of their time together.
 She and Deb go grocery shopping, where they see Coach Miller, who invites Molly to speak to her class about drug addiction.
 Back at home, Deb reveals she was very unhappy with Molly's father, Dale, as she felt forced into marriage after becoming pregnant with Molly's older sister, Ashley, and this led to her walking out on the family.
-Molly has always held this abandonment against Deb, and blames her addiction on these events.
+Molly has always held this abandonment against Deb and believes her addiction resulted from these events.
 Deb dismisses this, admitting that Dale's implied mental and emotional abuse was the reason for her leaving, much to Molly's surprise.